 - Repeat.
 These seven steps should be repeated on an ongoing basis, with new solutions tested where appropriate or new lists of problems tackled.

-A similar cycle of Kaizen is distilled into four steps -- plan, do, check, act, or PDCA.
+Additional approaches to the Kaizen cycle exist, such as one that is condensed into four steps -- plan, do, check, act, or PDCA.
 It is also known as the Shewhart cycle or Deming cycle.

 Types of Kaizen events

 In the West, these concentrated efforts to make quick changes to achieve a short-term goal are often the extent of Kaizen efforts.
 There are numerous names associated with Kaizen events, including Kaizen blitz, Kaizen burst, Kaizen workshop, focused improvement workshop, continuous improvement workshop and rapid process workshop.
-In addition, these can rely on various tools or focus on specific areas, such as 5S, total productive maintenance and value stream mapping.
+These events can rely on various tools or focus on specific areas, such as 5S, total productive maintenance and value stream mapping.

 Kaizen 5S framework